-BADM 485 Co-op Work Experience 1(0,1) The Co-op w ork experience is designed to provide students with full-time work term in business, inc lustry, or government.
-The main thrust of this course is the oppor tunity to put into prad ctice the major aspects of the student's business education.
-Special emphasis wi Il be placed on assessing the attitude and work ethics of the student.
-Students will be encouraged to network in the industry and to participate in profe essional
+BADM 485 Co-op Work Experience The Co-op work experience is designed to provide students with full-time work term in business, industry, or government.
+The main thrust of this course is the opportunity to put into practice the major aspects of the student's business education.
+Special emphasis will be placed on assessing the attitude and work ethics of the student.
+Students will be encouraged to network in the industry and to participate in professional organizations.
+Prerequisite: ENGL 217 and Senior Standing.

-BADM 495 A & B Integrative Learning Experience I and II
+BADM 495 A & B | Integrative Learning Experience A and B